A topic from the subject of Analytical Chemistry in Chemistry.

 Step 2: Prepare Chromatographic Paper

-1. Draw a pencil line near the bottom of the filter paper.
+1. Draw a pencil line lightly near the bottom of the filter paper (approximately 1-2 cm from the edge).

-1. Roll the filter paper into a cylinder with the spotting line on the inside.
+1. Roll the filter paper into a cylinder, making sure the spotted line is on the outside.
+Secure with a staple or paper clip.

-2. Place the cylinder in a jar or beaker containing the solvent.
+2. Place the cylinder in a jar or beaker containing a small amount of solvent, ensuring the solvent level is below the pencil line.

 Step 4: Monitor and Record

-1. As the solvent travels up the paper, the different pigments will separate into colored bands.
+1. Observe as the solvent travels up the paper, separating the pigments into colored bands.

-2. Monitor the progress and mark the position of the solvent front.
+2. Monitor the progress and carefully mark the position of the solvent front (the highest point reached by the solvent) with a pencil *before* the solvent evaporates.

 Step 5: Calculate Rf Values

-1. Once the solvent front reaches the top of the paper, remove it and mark the final position of each pigment band.
+1. Once the solvent front is near the top of the paper (or has reached a predetermined height), remove the chromatogram and immediately mark the final position of each pigment band with a pencil.

-2. Calculate the Rf value for each pigment: Rf = Distance traveled by pigment / Distance traveled by solvent front.
+2. Calculate the Rf value for each pigment using the formula: Rf = Distance traveled by pigment / Distance traveled by solvent front.

 Significance:

 This experiment demonstrates the separation of complex mixtures of pigments using paper chromatography.
-It helps students understand the principles of separation methods and can be used to identify different compounds in plant and other biological samples.
+It helps students understand the principles of separation methods based on differential solubility and adsorption.
+It can be used to identify different compounds in plant and other biological samples.
 By calculating Rf values, students can compare the identity of unknown pigments to known standards.
+The Rf value is characteristic of a specific compound under specific conditions.

 Share on: